pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 different approach.
 It requires a mindset shift and in some cases unlearning habits you may have held close for years!

-It's also worth mentioning that feature flags aren't mandatory, although they are very common.
-Let's say for example, you are working on a new microservice.
-You could merge dozens of commits per day into the main branch and deploy them all to production without breaking a sweat, even if they don't have any tests whatsoever.
-You wouldn't necessarily need a feature flag for this service.
-As long as the deployment pipeline is happy, you are good to go.
-In this particular case, the deployment pipeline isn't even aware of your service, and that's fine too because we only care about what the deployment pipeline cares about, which is the functionality we have already released to our customers.
-And your fancy new service doesn't break any of this stuff.

 ### It's a huge mindset shift for developers

 In order for Continuous Delivery to work, developers must become accustomed to